Company (musical): Act II

 Joanne and Larry take Robert out to a nightclub, where Larry dances, and Joanne and Robert sit watching, getting thoroughly drunk.
 She blames Robert for always being an outsider, only watching life rather than living it, and also persists in berating Larry.
 She raises her glass in a mocking toast, passing judgment on various types of rich, middle-aged women wasting their lives away with mostly meaningless activities ("The Ladies Who Lunch").
 Her harshest criticism is reserved for those, like herself, who "just watch", and she concludes with the observation that all these ladies are bound together by a terror that comes with the knowledge that "everybody dies".
 Larry returns from the dance floor, taking Joanne's drunken rant without complaint and explains to Robert that he still loves her dearly.
 When Larry leaves to pay the check, Joanne bluntly invites Robert to begin an affair with her, assuring him that she will "take care of him".
 Robert's reply, "But who will I take care of?" seems to surprise even him, and strikes Joanne as a profound breakthrough on his part.
 Robert insists he has been open to marriages and commitment, but questions "What do you get?"
 Upon Larry's return, Robert asks again, angrily, "What do you get?"
 Joanne declares, with some satisfaction, "I just did someone a big favor".
 She and Larry go home, leaving Robert lost in frustrated contemplation.

-The couples' recurrent musical motif begins yet again, as they all again invite Bobby to "drop by anytime...".
+The couples' recurrent musical motif begins yet again, as they all again invite Robert to "drop by anytime...".
 Rather than the cheery, indulgent tone he had responded with in earlier scenes, Robert suddenly, desperately, shouts "STOP!"
-He sings, openly enumerating the many traps and dangers he perceives in marriage; speaking their disagreements, his friends counter his ideas, one by one, encouraging him to dare to try for love and commitment.
-Finally, Bobby's words change, expressing a desire, increasing in urgency, for loving intimacy, even with all its problems, and the wish to meet someone with whom to face the challenge of living ("Being Alive").
+He sings, openly enumerating the many traps and dangers he perceives in marriage.
+Speaking their disagreements, his friends counter his ideas, one by one, encouraging him to dare to try for love and commitment.
+Finally, Robert's words change, expressing a desire, increasing in urgency, for loving intimacy, even with all its problems, and the wish to meet someone with whom to face the challenge of living ("Being Alive").

 The opening party resets a final time; Robert's friends have waited two hours, with still no sign of him.
 At last, they all prepare to leave, expressing a new hopefulness about their absent friend's chances for loving fulfillment, and wishing him a happy birthday, wherever he may be, as they leave.
 Robert then appears alone, smiles, and blows out his candles ("Finale").